 3. Serrano Campground, San Bernardino National Forest

-Walking distance to the refreshing waters of Big Bear Lake within the San Bernardino National Forest, the Serrano Campground provides some of the best lake camping in California.
-Over 100 campsites accommodate tents and RVs at the Serrano Campground, which is located next to the Lighthouse Trailer Resort and Marina.
+Serrano Campground is within walking distance of the refreshing waters of Big Bear Lake within San Bernardino National Forest, providing some of the best lake camping in California.
+It has over 100 campsites available, accommodating both tents and RVs.

-A thirty-mile drive west from Serrano Campground, and accessible via the Rim of the World Scenic Byway, the Dogwood Campground is another popular place to spend the night in the San Bernardino National Forest.
-Seasonally available during the summer and shoulder seasons, the 87 sites at Dogwood Campground cater mostly to tent camping.
+Thirty-mile drive west from Serrano Campground, and accessible via the Rim of the World Scenic Byway, the Dogwood Campground is another popular place to spend the night in San Bernardino National Forest.
+The 87 sites at Dogwood are seasonal and only available during the summer and shoulder seasons and cater best to tent camping.

-The neighboring and tourist-friendly community of Lake Arrowhead can be reached from the Dogwood Campground with a five-minute drive.
+The neighboring and tourist-friendly community of Lake Arrowhead is accessible from the Dogwood Campground with a five-minute drive.

 Address: 40800 N Shore Drive, Fawnskin, California